Ladder Safety: INSPECTING LADDERS

 Inspect ladders carefully.
 Inspect all ladders before each use, and after any occurrence that could affect their safe use, including dropping the ladder or if it falls.
 Defective and/or damaged ladders must be immediately marked in a manner that readily identifies them as defective/damaged, or be tagged with a “Do Not Use” or similar language tag.
 Defective and/or damaged ladders must not be used and must be removed from service until repaired.

 Inspect all ladder components for signs of wear, corrosion and structural failure before each use.
 These inspections should include:

-- Feet: Check ladders for missing or damaged feet.
-Ladder feet may have both non-skid pads for use on hard surfaces (concrete) and metal feet for soft surfaces (dirt).
+- Hardware – Check for ladders with loose, corroded, or weakened fasteners and hardware.
+Feet – Check ladders for missing or damaged feet.
+Ladder feet may have both non-skid pads for use on hard surfaces (concrete), and metal feet for soft surfaces (dirt).

-- Slipping hazards: Inspect ladders for oil, grease, moisture or other slippery materials before use and clean as necessary.
+- Oil, grease, and other slipping hazards – Inspect ladders for oil, grease, moisture or other slippery materials before use and clean as necessary.

 - Capacity – Check the capacity label and make sure the ladder has sufficient capacity to hold you and everything you are wearing/carrying.